-Deciding about treatment can be difficult when you have advanced prostate cancer.
-Treatment can help to reduce symptoms, make you feel better and can help you to live longer.
+Deciding about treatment can be difficult when you have advanced cancer.
+Treatments such as chemotherapy or radiotherapy can help to reduce symptoms and might make you feel better.
+But they also have side effects that can make you feel unwell for a while.

-Your doctor will talk to you about the treatment they suggest.
-They will explain its benefits and the possible side effects.
+Your doctor or specialist nurse can talk to you about the benefits and possible side effects.
+You can ask them questions.

 Your doctor might offer you a choice of treatments.
 Discuss each treatment with them and ask how they can control any side effects.
 This helps you make the right decision for you.
 You also need to think about the other factors involved in each treatment, such as: